-Measurement of behavior, displaying and interpreting behavioral data, experimental evaluation of interventions, selecting intervention outcomes and strategies, behavioral assessment, and ethical considerations.
-Includes selecting and defining target behaviors, examination of single-subject experimental designs, planning and evaluating behavior analysis research, and functional behavior assessment, and a practicum experience.
+Measurement of behavior, displaying and interpreting behavioral data, experimental evaluation of interventions, selecting intervention outcomes and strategies, behavioral assessment and ethical considerations.
+Includes selecting and defining target behaviors, examination of single-subject experimental designs, planning and evaluating behavior analysis research, functional behavior assessment and a practicum experience.

 PSYC 5062U/G ADVANCED BEHAVIOR CHANGE TECHNIQUES

 Seminar course in which students design, implement and evaluate behavior change programs to practice selection of intervention outcomes and strategies, behavioral measurement and assessment, use behavior change procedures and systems support.